insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 Edge Patterns
 ^^^^^^^^^^^^^

-Edge patterns often aim at providing real-time operations for data sources with the lowest latency possible.
-To implement that, you may utilize the ``PUB/SUB`` socket pair because it drops the packets that the ``SUB`` part cannot process in a timely manner.
+Edge is usually used to execute low-latency real-time video processing.
+To implement that, you can utilize the ``PUB/SUB`` socket pair because it drops the packets that the ``SUB`` part cannot process on time.

-This mechanism works absolutely great when used with streams delivering ``MJPEG``, ``RAW``, ``JPEG``, ``PNG``, and other independent video frames.
-Using the pattern with video-encoded streams is troublesome because drops cause video corruption.
+This mechanism works great when used with streams delivering ``MJPEG``, ``RAW``, ``JPEG``, ``PNG``, and other independent video frames.
+Using the pattern with keyframe-encoded streams is troublesome because drops cause video corruption.

 .. image:: ../_static/img/10_adapters_edge_patterns.png

-The first pattern may be used when neither adapters nor framework must be frozen because of the sink stalling.
-The second pattern is beneficial when the sink guarantees the processing, and you do not concern that it can be overwhelmed, causing the framework pipeline to stall too.
+The first pattern can be used when neither adapters nor the framework must get stuck because of the sink stalling.
+The second pattern is beneficial when a sink guarantees processing, and you do not worry that it may cause the stalling.

 DEALER/ROUTER
 -------------

-This is a recommended pair to use when you don't need to copy the same messages to multiple subscribers or can implement such duplication programmatically.
+This is a recommended pair when you don't need to copy the same messages to multiple subscribers.
 It is a reliable socket pair: the ``DEALER`` will block if the ``ROUTER``'s queue is full.

 **Source/CONNECT-to-Framework/BIND communication**.
-This is a typical scheme of communication.
+This is a typical scheme.

 .. image:: ../_static/img/10_adapters_dr_scfb.png

 **Framework/CONNECT-to-Sink/BIND communication**.
-This is a normal pattern, when you have the sink adapter communicating with the external system like Kafka and wish to send data from multiple framework instances.
+This is a normal pattern when a sink adapter communicates with an external system like Kafka and wishes to send data from multiple framework instances.

 .. image:: ../_static/img/10_adapters_dr_fcsb.png

 **Source/BIND-to-Framework/CONNECT communication**.
 This is an exotic pattern.
-Although, It may do the job when you handle raw frames or isolated image streams and don't care about per-stream order.
-In this scheme, the source will distribute data berween connected frameworks according to ``LRU`` strategy, so it is impossible to use the scheme when you work with video.
+Nevertheless, it does the job when a module handles independent images without the need to maintain per-source order.
+In this scheme, the source will evenly distribute data between connected frameworks according to the ``LRU`` strategy, so it is impossible to use the scheme when you work with video.

 .. image:: ../_static/img/10_adapters_dr_sbfc.png

 **Framework/BIND-to-Sink/CONNECT communication**.
-This is a valid pattern, when sinks communicating with an external system are slow or require multiple operations and the order of data appending is not critical.
+This is a valid pattern when sinks communicating with an external system require partitioning and data appending order is not critical.

 .. image:: ../_static/img/10_adapters_dr_fbsc.png

 REQ/REP
 -------

-The ``REQ/REP`` pair works the same way as the ``DEALER/ROUTER`` except that the ``REQ`` part receives replies from the ``REP`` part every time the ``REP`` part handles the message.
-It can be useful to modify the injecting pace on the ``REQ`` part.
-This is a generally recommended pair to use when you don't need multiple subscribers or can implement such duplication somehow.
-It is reliable socket pair: the ``REQ`` sends the next frame only when received the response previously sent from ``REP``.
+The ``REQ/REP`` pair is similar to ``DEALER/ROUTER`` except that the ``REQ`` part receives replies from the ``REP`` part every time the ``REP`` part reads the message.

 PUB/SUB
 -------

-The ``PUB/SUB`` is convenient to use when you need to handle the same data by multiple subscribers.
-Another use case for ``PUB/SUB`` is when you are processing the real-time data: when excessive elements are silently dropped if the pipeline or adapter is unable to handle the traffic burst.
+The ``PUB/SUB`` is convenient when you need to duplicate the same data to multiple subscribers.
+Another use case is real-time data processing: excessive elements are dropped if the pipeline cannot handle the traffic.

 **Source/BIND-to-Framework/CONNECT communication**.
-The source is initialized as a server (bind), the framework connects to it as a client.
-This scheme is typically can be used when the source already delivers multiple streams or the frameworks handles a single stream provided by the source.
-In this scenario the source can duplicate the same stream to multiple frameworks simultaneously.
+A source is initialized as a server (bind), and a framework connects to it.
+This scheme can be used when the source already delivers multiple streams or the framework handles a single stream provided by the source.
+In this scenario, the source can duplicate the same stream to multiple frameworks simultaneously.

 .. image:: ../_static/img/10_adapters_ps_sbfc.png

 **Framework/BIND-to-Sink/CONNECT communication**.
-This is a typical scheme which can be used widely.
-The framework as a server can stream results to multiple sink adapters.
-Every such adapter can filter out only required information.
+This scheme is used widely.
+A framework duplicates the same data to multiple sinks.
+A sink can filter out only required data.

 .. image:: ../_static/img/10_adapters_ps_fbsc.png

 **Source/CONNECT-to-Framework/BIND communication**.
-This is a typical when the framework handles multiple streams.
-The framework binds to a socket and clients connect to that socket.
+A typical scheme when a framework handles multiple streams.
+The framework binds to a socket and adapters connect to that socket.

 .. image:: ../_static/img/10_adapters_ps_scfb.png

 **Framework/CONNECT-to-Sink/BIND communication**.
-This is not a typical but a legal scheme.
-The sink handles multiple outputs from frameworks to deliver them some storage, e.g. Kafka or ClickHouse.
+This is unusual but a correct scheme.
+A sink handles multiple outputs from frameworks to deliver them in a storage, e.g. Kafka or ClickHouse.

 .. image:: ../_static/img/10_adapters_ps_fcsb.png

-Examples:
+``PUB/SUB`` examples:

-- you want to pass frames from a single camera to two different pipelines;
+- delivering frames from a single camera to two different pipelines;
-- you want to pass resulting video analytics to two different adapters (e.g. RTSP streaming and somewhere else).
+- delivering resulting video analytics to two different adapters (e.g. for RTSP streaming and database collection).

-``PUB/SUB`` is not a reliable communication pair, which means that if the subscriber is slow the frames will be dropped; the ``PUB`` part never blocks.
-To overcome that the adapter must handle incoming frames in an advanced way (e.g. using internal queueing).
+``PUB/SUB`` is unreliable, which means that if the subscriber is slow the frames may be lost because ``PUB`` never blocks.
+The adapter must handle incoming frames in an advanced way (e.g. using internal queueing) to overcome that.

-Generally we recommend using the PUB/SUB in the following scenarios:
+We recommend using the PUB/SUB in the following scenarios:

-- you work with independently encoded frames from a cam (``MJPEG``, ``RGB``, etc.) so when processing is slow you can afford dropping frames;
+- when processing independently encoded frames from a cam (``MJPEG``, ``RGB``, etc.) so when processing is slow you can afford to drop frames;
-- you implemented an adapter to read frames from the socket fast and know how to queue them internally.
+- when an adapter is implemented in a way to read frames from the socket fast and know how to queue them internally.

 **Antipattern**: passing video files over ``PUB/SUB`` to the framework with no ``SYNC`` flag set.

 **Pattern example (Sink)**: Always-On RTSP Sink Adapter when multiple streams are cast.

-We provide adapters to address the everyday needs of users.
-The current list of adapters enables the implementation of many typical scenarios in real life.
-Every adapter can be used as an idea to implement a specific one required in your case.
+We provide adapters to address the common needs of users.
+The current list of adapters covers many typical scenarios in real life.
+Provided adapters can be used as an idea to implement a specific one required in your case.

 Source Adapters
 ---------------

-Source adapters are used to deliver data from external sources (files, RTSP, devices) to a framework module.
+Source adapters deliver data from external sources (files, RTSP, devices) to a framework module.

-Currently, the following `source <https://github.com/insight-platform/Savant/blob/develop/docs/adapters.md#source-adapters>`_ adapters are available:
+Currently, the following source adapters are available:

 - Video loop adapter;
 - Local video file;